prajwalp705/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 3. Visual Studio Code (VS Code):

 VS Code was used as the coding environment for this project.
 It is a lightweight yet powerful editor that supports Python development via extensions.
-Features such as IntelliSense, integrated terminal, and debugging make it ideal for scripting and data tasks.
+Features such as IntelliSense, integrated terminal, and

+debugging make it ideal for scripting and data tasks.

+OUTCOME:

 The final outcome of the project was a Python script that could dynamically fetch real-time weather data and produce a visually appealing graph showing temperature forecasts.
 This task not only helped in

 understanding how to work with APIs and JSON data but also improved skills in data parsing, visualization, and real-world problem-solving using Python.

 It also reinforced best practices in software development

 using VS Code, where features like real-time error checking, code formatting, and extension integrations contributed to a smooth development experience.

 Overall, this project successfully achieved the deliverable

-of creating a Python-based script and visualization dashboard, fulfilling all the task requirements effectively.This project solves the problem of transforming complex, raw weather forecast data into an easy-to-
+of creating a Python-based script and visualization dashboard, fulfilling all the task requirements effectively.This project solves the problem of transforming complex,

+raw weather forecast data into an easy-to-

 understand visual format for better decision-making and analysis.
-Weather data provided by public APIs like OpenWeatherMap is often returned in JSON format, which can be difficult for non-technical users to
+Weather data provided by public APIs like OpenWeatherMap is often returned in JSON format,

+which can be difficult for non-technical users to

 interpret.
 By integrating this API with Python and creating automated visualizations, the project bridges the gap between raw data and human-readable insights.

 It enables users—such as travelers, city planners,

 or researchers—to quickly grasp future temperature trends, make informed plans, and detect patterns like heatwaves or cold spells in advance.

 This solution also demonstrates how real-time data can be

 programmatically accessed and converted into meaningful visual dashboards without manual intervention.
 In essence, it transforms scattered forecast data into actionable intelligence using technology, coding, and